 The water is off today.

 I thought I had prepared for the usual water cut by setting the timer on my washer.
 Sad fact: I’ve had this washer for over two years and didn’t know there was a timer on it until last week when I read the manual.
-In any case, I loaded the washer, set the timer and went to bed knowing that when I woke in the morning, the clothes would be ready to hang out on the line.
-When the morning came, I expected to see the usual puddle of water next to the washer because it leaks.
-I was sorely disappointed when I saw no puddle; I knew then that there had been a power had cut during the night, turning the timer off.
-The clothes now sit dirty in the washer, waiting for the water to come back on.
+In any case, I loaded the washer, set the timer and went to bed.
+I knew that when I woke in the morning, the clothes would be ready to hang out on the line.
+When the morning came, I expected to see the usual puddle of water next to the washer because my washer leaks.
+I was sorely disappointed when I saw no puddle.
+I knew then that there had been a power had cut during the night, turning the timer off.
+The clothes now sit dirty in the washer, because the water is off today.

 If I were so blessed to have a dishwasher, it would sit silent (as my washer) because…